appvia/tako/docs/reference/proposal.md

 5. They will push their application container to a docker repository (this could be private, public, saas, cloud or on-premise)
 6. They will put steps in their CI eventually to repeat the above processes as CI steps

-When it comes to then deploying their application inside of Kubernetes, there is then additional steps and knowledge required.
+When it comes to then deploying their application inside of Kubernetes, there are additional steps and extra knowledge required.
 As there is a need to work within the Kubernetes framework, new requirements come into play, the application will now need to:

 + Have an ingress or service endpoint to talk to that routes to their application
 + Have configuration be it environment variables or a configuration file for their application to use